 The French faltered and under pressure from Allied cavalry, withdrew having suffered 7,000 casualties.
 By comparison, the British lost 5,000 men and gained the field.

 2nd August 1809, Wellington received reports that a new French army of 20,000 men had advanced across his rear.
 This was to take Plasencia, threatening his links with Portugal.
 He therefore moved his army back to Almaraz on the River Tagus before withdrawing towards Badajoz in the South-West.

 Both sides prepared for a fresh Peninsular War campaign in 1810.
 Wellington, having vowed never to attempt another operation in conjunction with the ill-disciplined Spanish, concentrated on the defence of Portugal.
 The Portuguese militia of 45,000 had become called out.
-Arrangements became made for the evacuation of the entire area.
-The French was dependent for supplies on what they captured, and might advance.
+Arrangements were made for the evacuation of the entire area.
+The French were dependent for supplies on what they captured, and might advance.

-In addition, the lines of the Torres Vedras, with comprising fixed defences to the North of Lisbon, had become completed.
+In addition, the lines of the Torres Vedras, comprising fixed defences to the North of Lisbon, were completed.
 It gave the Anglo-Portuguese forces a secure base to which they might withdraw.
-Meanwhile, Wellington’s main army of 60,000 men, half of whom were British.
-Guarded the likely French approach routes in the Mondego and Tagus valleys.
+Meanwhile, Wellington’s main army of 60,000 men, half of whom were British, guarded the likely French approach routes in the Mondego and Tagus valleys.
 They did not have long to wait.

 June 1810 Marshal Massena, one of Napoleon’s more experienced generals, had gathered 86,000 men of Portugal.
 He was ready to advance.

 Massena began his campaign by laying siege to and capturing Ciudad Rodrigo and Almeida.
 Although in the process he gave clear warning that his main line of advance would be along the River Mondego.

 Wellington reacted by concentrating his army along a 10-mile ridge at Busaco, on the road from Almeida to Coimbra.